towersvault/shinpokered/README.md

 - If a zero-value random seed is detected, a new random seed gets generated using the original DIV register method
 - Fixed some debugging features
 - Press and hold A+SELECT at the title screen to print the current RNG seed at the main menu
+- Fixed a bug where HP bar animation can print the wrong tile for 1 frame

 #Bugfixes